 Mole-Rat Projects (SAW 2012; DFG, PL 173/8-1 and DA 992/3-1)

-Within the framework of the “Joint Initiative Research and Innovation” (PAKT), FLI-researchers wanted to identify molecular networks responsible for a long life in health by means of the naked mole-rats (Heterocephalus glaber) and granted by the Leibniz Association (funding line 2).
-The innovative research approach is a collaboration with the Leibniz Institute for Zoo and Wildlife Research (IZW) in Berlin to analyze molecular networks, which are responsible for an unusually long and healthy life in naked mole-rats.
+Within the framework of projects granted by the Leibniz Association (Senatsausschuss Wettbewerb, SAW) and the German Research Foundation (Deutschen Forschungsgemeinschaft, DFG), FLI-researchers wanted to identify molecular networks responsible for a long life in health by means of the naked mole-rat (Heterocephalus glaber) and several mole-rat species of the Fukomys clade.
+The innovative omics research approaches are collaborations with the Leibniz Institute for Zoo and Wildlife Research (IZW) in Berlin, the University of Duisburg-Essen and others.

 The Naked Mole-Rat